 Hey!
-My name is Meghan, and I am currently an MS-HCI student at Georgia Tech looking for a Summer 2018 UX internship.
+My name is Meghan, and I am currently an MS-HCI student at Georgia Tech, focusing on information visualization research and developing my user research skills.

 How did I find myself at Georgia Tech studying Human Computer Interaction?
 I have always loved Math and logical thinking, and studied Mathematics for my undergraduate degree at the University of Massachusetts, Boston.
 During my studies I really enjoyed 'designing' logical structures, statistics and probability theory.
 During my final semester, I did an independent study of Bayesian Data Analysis, after learning the theory behind it (Bayes' Theorem), and believing Bayesian Inference was a more real world approach to statistical inference.

 After graduation, I found myself at a crossroads.
 Should I continue further in graduate school with Mathematics, or should I look for work?
 I decided on the latter, and found a job as an interface designer at a company called New England Survey Systems in Brookline, Massachusetts.

 At New England Survey Systems, I worked on a product called NEForm, a customizable e-form and workflow application.
 I was the lead designer on projects that were mostly in the clinical trial and research space.
 I would design the layout of the forms, and design and implement the workflow and page triggers.
 I also helped evolve our in-house design system to make it more user-friendly to new hires and in hopes that eventually clients could design using it.

 Finally, I was introduced to the field of human computer interaction (HCI) and knew right away that was the direction I wanted to head.
 I wanted to deepen my skills in user experience, learn new research methods, and also do research in hot HCI fields like AR/VR and data visualization.
 Thankfully my hard work payed off and I got accepted to Georgia Tech, and am in the place I want to be!